Computer poker player: House bots

 “House bots” can pose a conflict of interest.
 By the strictest definition, a house bot is an automated player operated by the online poker room itself.
-These type of bots would be the equivalent of brick and mortar shills.
+These types of bots would be the equivalent of brick and mortar shills.

 Both brick and mortar casino shills and online house bots are not supposed to have access to any information that is not also available to any other player in the hand.
 The problem is that in an online setting the house has no way to prove their bots are not receiving sensitive information from the card server.
 This is further exacerbated by the ease with which clandestine information sharing can be accomplished in a digital environment.
 It is essentially impossible even for the house to prove that they do not control some players.

 Artificial Intelligence

 Like in the games of chess, Go (game), and many other games, artificial intelligence systems beat even the best humans at poker.
 Poker is a game of imperfect information (because some cards in play are concealed) thus making it harder for anyone (including a computer) to deduce the final outcome of the hand.
-Because of this lack of information, the computer's programmers used to have to implement systems based on the Bayes theorem, Nash equilibrium, Monte Carlo simulation or neural networks, all of which are imperfect techniques.
+Because of this lack of information, the computer's programmers used to have to implement systems based on the Bayes' theorem, Nash equilibrium, Monte Carlo simulation or neural networks, all of which are imperfect techniques.
 Pluribus, however, perfected poker by only looking ahead a few moves to determine what action to take, rather than attempting to evaluate all moves until the end of the game.

 Older AIs like PokerSnowie and Claudico were created by allowing the computer to determine the best possible strategy by letting it play itself an enormous number of times.
 For years, this was the approach to poker AI, as opposed to attempting to make a computer that plays like a human.
 This resulted in odd bet sizing and a much different strategy than humans are used to seeing.

 Methods were first developed to approximate perfect poker strategy from the game theory perspective in the heads-up (two player) game, and then for the multi-player game.
 Perfect strategy has multiple meanings in this context.
 From a game-theoretic optimal point of view, a perfect strategy is one that cannot expect to lose to any other player's strategy; however, optimal strategy can vary in the presence of sub-optimal players who have weaknesses that can be exploited.
 In this case, a perfect strategy is one that correctly or closely models those weaknesses and takes advantage of them to make a profit, such as those explained above.